 - Air-conditioned, self-contained units and studio-style apartments pleasantly decorated and designed for comfort and relaxation;

 - A telephone and television in each unit, plus internet access upon request;

 - All linen requirements and complete laundry facilities including washing machines and dryers;

 - Parking on premises for guests and caregivers; and

 - A recreational area, complete with barbecue facilities, books, DVDs, magazines and children’s toys.

 What support is offered during my stay?

-When staying in our Cancer Council Lodges you will have access to a Lodge Supervisor who will assist with practical support and a Cancer Support Coordinator who will provide social and emotional support.
+When staying in our Cancer Council Lodges you will have access to Cancer Council Queensland employees and trained volunteers who can assist with practical, social and emotional support.
 They will ensure that your stay is as pleasant and comfortable as possible.

-You will also have access to information and education sessions throughout your stay.
+You will also have access to information sessions throughout your stay.
 Topics include managing diagnosis and treatment, and understanding the needs of a person receiving treatment.